fwztf/0x04-randomBackgroundColorChanger/README.md

 # randomBackgroundColorChanger
 This project is a simple web application that changes the background color of the page to a random dark color from a predefined list when a button is clicked.
-The current background color's hex code is also displayed on the page.
+The current background color's hex code is also displayed on the page

 ## Table of Contents
 - [Overview](#overview)